styled-icons/styled-icons/packages/styled-icons/README.md

 Additionally, you will need to have installed a version of `styled-components` at least version 4.1.0 or newer, as `styled-icons` depends on `styled-components` as a peer dependency.

-If you are using [Next.js](https://nextjs.org), you likely also want to install [next-plugin-styled-icons](https://github.com/jacobwgillespie/styled-icons/tree/master/packages/next-plugin-styled-icons) to take advantage of tree shaking.

 ## Usage

 All Font Awesome (free), Feather, Material, and Octicon icons are available for preview at the [Icon Explorer](https://styled-icons.js.org).